Jamie Lee Curtis wins Oscar for best supporting actress

+Not bad for Curtis who had all but resigned herself to the idea that she was not going to be nominated for an Oscar in her career.
+The actor wore a face of surprise when she found out about her nomination in an photo she later posted on Instagram.

-Curtis has starred in a number of films including the “Halloween” franchise movies starting in 1978, along with other notable projects such as “Trading Places,” “My Girl,” “True Lies” and “Knives Out.”
+Curtis has starred in a number of films including the “Halloween” franchise movies starting in 1978, along with other notable projects such as “Trading Places,” “My Girl,” “True Lies,” “A Fish Called Wanda,” “Freaky Friday” and “Knives Out.”
 But it was her performance in “Everything Everywhere All at Once” that ultimately landed her in the Oscars’ record books.

+“To all the people who supported the genre of movies I’ve made for all these years — the thousands, hundreds of thousands of people, we just won an Oscar together,” Curtis shouted as she raised her trophy.

 Last month, Curtis won at the SAG Awards for best supporting actress.